A lack of “worthiness” first showed up for me in relationships.

 You’re basically beating yourself up about beating yourself up.

-Now, for the next 5 days sit in meditation and call forth your version of Voice #1 for at least 5 minutes per day.
+Now, for the next five days, sit in meditation and call forth your version of Voice #1 for at least 5 minutes per day.

 What does this part of you need?
 What is it scared of?
 How does it feel?
 Sad, angry, frustrated?

-And instead of meeting it with the mind and telling it how unproductive it is or stupid or untrue it is, practice meeting it with a soft heart of loving presence and understanding.
+And instead of meeting it with the mind and telling it how unproductive, stupid, or untrue it is, practice meeting it with a soft heart of loving presence and understanding.

 Say to yourself: “It’s okay, I can understand why you feel that way.
 I love you anyway.”